ved-mohan/InvestingInPublicSchools/README.md

 ![Image IS](IS.png)

-Texas, California, and New York are grouped apart from the rest of the states.
+Texas & California are grouped apart

 ![Image PP&E](PP&E.png)

-Once again, ithis model, Texas, California, and New York are grouped apart from the rest of the states.
+Texas, California, and New York are grouped apart from the rest of the states.

 ![Image PPIS](PPIS.png)

-Texas & California are grouped apart
+Once again, in this model, Texas, California, and New York are grouped apart from the rest of the states.

 ![Image PPSS](PPSS.png)